KIT-IBPT/epics-mrf/docs/process_variables.md

 output (starting at zero).
 Front-panel universal outputs use the PV prefix `UnivOut#`, where # is the number of the output (starting at zero).
 Transition-board universal outputs use the PV prefix `TBOut#`, where # is the number of the output (starting at zero).
+Backplane outputs use the PV prefix `BPOut#`, where # is the number of the output (starting at zero).

 In the following table, all PVs are listed with the generic PV prefix `Out`, which has to be replaced with the output-specific prefix.